OLIMEX/ESP32-P4-DevKit/SOFTWARE/Demo_Examples/mipi_dsi/README.md

 ### Hardware Required

-* An ESP development board, which with MIPI DSI peripheral supported
+* Olimex ESP32-P4-DevKit development board, which with MIPI DSI peripheral supported
-* A general MIPI DSI LCD panel, with 2 data lanes and 1 clock lane, this example support [ILI9881C](https://components.espressif.com/components/espressif/esp_lcd_ili9881c) and [EK79007](https://components.espressif.com/components/espressif/esp_lcd_ek79007)
+* A general MIPI DSI LCD panel, with 1 data lanes and 1 clock lane, this example support [ST7701S](https://www.olimex.com/Products/RaspberryPi/MIPI-LCD2.8-640x480/).
 * An USB cable for power supply and programming

 ### Hardware Connection

-The connection between ESP Board and the LCD is as follows:
+The connection between ESP Board and the LCD is simple, just use the flat ribbon cable (included in the display package).

+Pinout as follows:

 ```text
        ESP Board                         MIPI DSI LCD Panel